Venkat-023/Movie_Recomandation_System/README.md

 Encodes genre selections; computes similarity using scikit-learn’s NearestNeighbors.

-Displays top-5 recommended movies based on KNN scores.

 Updating the App
 Make changes locally, commit, and push to GitHub.
 Render redeploys automatically.

 To update libraries, edit requirements.txt and redeploy.

+Future Work: Expansion of this recomandation system into a Chatbot using rag where the user can ask the chatbot about the movie like whats the rating, budget, date of release, rotten tomatoes or any other queries where the chatbot can answer

+Addition of multilingual movies , as of now it has hollywood movies so the next stage would be adding other language movies like bollywood, tollywood etc.

+Displays top-5 recommended movies based on KNN scores.